What’s happening at Rosehill and Camellia?

 Camellia is poised for an exciting journey of renewal that will provide for a new riverside town centre positioned on the Parramatta Light Rail route as part of the Camellia Town Centre master plan.

-As part of the Parramatta Light Rail project, the current T6 Carlingford train line will be replaced with light rail.
-This will impact customers who currently catch trains from the Camellia and Rosehill railway stations along the T6 line.
-The T6 Carlingford Line currently has around two train services an hour, to be replaced with ‘turn up and go’ light rail services approximately every 7.5 minutes.
+As part of the Parramatta Light Rail project, the former T6 Carlingford Rail Line which had around two train services an hour will be replaced with ‘turn up and go’ light rail services approximately every 7.5 minutes.

-A new bridge will be built over James Ruse Drive and the level crossing at Parramatta Road, Granville, will be removed altogether, improving traffic flow.
+A new bridge will be built over James Ruse Drive and the level crossing at Parramatta Road, Granville, was removed altogether, improving traffic flow.

 The Parramatta Light Rail stabling and maintenance facility, or depot, will be located at Grand Avenue, Camellia.
 Early works to remediate this industrial land, once used for chemical manufacturing, are underway.